bwilkins/bwilkins.github.com/cv.md

 - Speaker NZ PyCon 2010
 - Organised NZ PyCon 2011
 - Was Treasurer for NZPUG Inc. for a year (2011-2012)
+- Worked in retail for a total of 1.5 years

 ### Working Technology Experience

 - Linux: 5 years
-- Apple Mac OS X: ~1 years
+- Apple Mac OS X: ~2 years
 - Python: ~4 years
 - Git: ~3 years
 - Ruby: ~1 year
-- PHP 5: ~2 years
 - Javascript: ~2 years
 - Objective-C: Less than a year
-- HTML: ~3 years
 - SQL: ~3 years